 Read on to find out how I created a figure drawing cover for ImagineFX issue #144.

 Time was tight for this particular commission, so I got scribbling right away.
-Above is a sample of some of the 22 quick charcoal poses I came up with.
+Above is a sample of some of the 22 quick charcoal poses I came up with, using a willow charcoal stick.
 I planned to add some ornaments to cover the more revealing poses, but they were still deemed too risqué for the cover.
 Eventually, the central figure was chosen, with a request to lift the head up.

 I had hired my go-to model and was all set, but on the day of the session she fell sick and was replaced last-minute by a model I’d never worked with before.
 These are the times an artist must dig deep for inner strength.
 I showed her the approved thumbnail, she struck the pose and I went to work blocking in the simple shapes with a willow charcoal stick.